pharmpy/pharmpy/docs/getting_started.rst

 Getting started
 ===============

-Pharmpy can be used in a python program as a module or via its command line interface.
+Pharmpy can be used in a Python program as a module or via its command line interface.
 It can also be used via reticulate from R.

 ------------